MORNING DROP OFF

 If for any reason the regular person is unable to collect your child we need to be notified who will be doing so.
 This is obviously for security purposes.

-Reception/Key Stage 1
+Early Years/Key Stage 1

 Children will leave from their classroom door but will not be allowed to go until they have identified their parent/carer to their teacher.
 If for any unforeseen circumstance no one appears to collect an infant child from their class, the child will remain in the school library until arrangements for safe collection have been made.